 Hafiz Saeed spreading terrorism in name of jihad: Pakistan

-Saeed said that he had been placed under house in order to stop him for raising voice for Kashmiri people.
-LAHORE: Mumbai terror attack mastermind and Jamat-ud Dawah chief Hafiz Saeed and his four aides have been detained for "spreading terrorism in the name of jihad", Pakistan's interior ministry has told a judicial review board.
+Mumbai terror attack mastermind and Jamat-ud-Dawah chief Hafiz Saeed and his four aides have been detained for "spreading terrorism in the name of jihad", Pakistan's interior ministry has told a judicial review board.
+Saeed appeared before the board on Saturday and told it that he had been detained by the Pakistani government in order to stop him from raising his voice for Kashmiris.

 |Title